bernardlau171/COMP3335-project/Starter Training/step5.md

 `Show tables;`{{execute}}

-These tables includes the store's customer data, staff data, goods data and so on.
+These tables includes the store's transaction data, staff data, goods data and so on.

 Of course, you could also use any sql statements in the terminal here for more information.